siyuan-note/siyuan/README.md

 You can <kbd>Check update</kbd> in <kbd>Settings</kbd> - <kbd>About</kbd> - <kbd>Current Version</kbd>, or pay attention to [Official Download](https://b3log.org/siyuan/en/download.html) or [GitHub Releases](https://github.com/siyuan-note/siyuan/releases) to get the new version.

-### Is there any note for deleting docs?

-After deletion, the doc will not appear in the operating system's recycle bin, but will be deleted directly.
-When deleted, SiYuan will generate data history.

 ### How can I just wrap and not start a new paragraph?

 Please use <kbd>Shift+Enter</kbd>.